A fair look at the top drum practice apps. What each does well, where each falls short, and which one fits your practice style.

 Best for: structured practice with creative tools

-A complete practice system: free metronome with 9 timing drills, beat builder with genre presets and ghost notes, fill builder with 23,000+ stickings, AI pattern generation, hands-free sessions, community sharing, and video export.
-Native iOS app optimized for iPhone and iPad.
-Free tier includes the metronome and basic drill forever.
+A complete practice system: a free metronome, plus nine more targeted timing drills with All Access, a beat builder with genre presets and ghost notes, a fill builder with 36,700+ stickings, AI pattern generation, hands-free sessions, community sharing, and video export.
+Native apps for iPhone, iPad, and Android.
+The metronome and basic drill are free forever; the rest is All Access at $5.99/mo.

 Live grid view shows every voice in real time — kick, snare, hi-hat, toms — with a playhead scrubbing across the bar.